alshubati99/Django-Essential-Training/README.md

 1. You can have as many apps as you want, but organize them so each app is self-contained.
 2. Create another `urls.py` file inside home app that is similar to the one we have in the smartnotes app.
 Use `include`.
 3. Now if you delete the whole app, it will not give you any errors because the app is not imported in the smartnotes urls file, but by its own urls.

+### Creating Users in Django

+Django has its own authentication system that allows us to create, delete and manage users.
+We can also use the Django admin interface to access and modify the data in the database.

+#### Using the admin interface

+- The admin endpoint is available at `/admin` and has its own authentication system.
+- To access the admin interface, we need to create a super user using the command `python manage.py createsuperuser`.
+- The admin interface allows us to create, edit and delete users, as well as other models that we register in the `admin.py` file of each app.
+- Django admin is highly configurable and customizable.

+#### Using migrations

+- Migrations are files that explain what types of changes need to be applied to the database, such as creating, modifying or deleting tables or columns.
+- To create migrations, we use the command `python manage.py makemigrations`.
+- To apply migrations, we use the command `python manage.py migrate`.
+- Migrations help us keep track of the changes in the database schema and make it easy to sync the database with the models.

+### Interaction with Database

+Django uses an ORM (Object Relational Mapping) system that allows us to work with the database using Python classes and objects.

+#### Creating models

+- A model is a Python class that represents a table in the database.
+The attributes of the class are the columns of the table.
+- To create a model, we need to create an app using the command `django-admin startapp <app_name>`.
+- Then, we need to add the app to the `INSTALLED_APPS` list in the `settings.py` file of the project.
+- Next, we need to define the model class in the `models.py` file of the app, inheriting from `django.db.models.Model`.
+- Finally, we need to create and apply migrations using the commands `python manage.py makemigrations` and `python manage.py migrate`.

+#### Working with models

+- To work with models through code, we can use the `python manage.py shell` command, which gives us an interactive interpreter that is connected to the current project.
+- From the shell, we can import the models and use methods such as `.objects.create()`, `.objects.filter()`, `.objects.get()`, `.save()`, `.delete()` and others to manipulate the data in the database.
+- We can also use query sets, which are collections of objects that can be filtered, ordered, sliced and aggregated.

+### Building Dynamic Webpages

+Django allows us to build dynamic webpages using views and templates.

+#### Creating views

+- A view is a Python function or class that handles a request and returns a response.
+- To create a view, we need to define it in the `views.py` file of the app, using either a function-based view or a class-based view.
+- A function-based view takes a request object as an argument and returns a response object, usually using the `render()` shortcut function.
+- A class-based view inherits from a generic view class, such as `ListView`, `DetailView`, `CreateView`, etc., and overrides some attributes and methods to customize its behavior.
+- To make a view accessible from a URL, we need to add it to the `urls.py` file of the app, using either the `path()` or `re_path()` function.
+- Then, we need to include the app's URLs in the project's `urls.py` file, using the `include()` function.

+#### Creating templates

+- A template is an HTML file that can contain variables, tags and filters that are rendered by Django into a final webpage.
+- To create a template, we need to create a folder named `templates` inside the app folder, and then create another folder with the same name as the app inside it.
+- Then, we need to create an HTML file inside that folder with any name we want.
+- In the template, we can use variables such as `{{ variable }}` to display values passed from the view, tags such as `{% tag %}` to perform logic or control flow, and filters such as `{{ variable|filter }}` to modify or format values.
+- We can also use template inheritance to reuse common parts of templates, such as headers or footers.
+To do that, we need to create a base template that contains `{% block %}` tags for sections that can be overridden by child templates.
+Then, we need to use `{% extends %}` tag in child templates to inherit from the base template and `{% block %}` tags to fill in or override sections.

+#### Handling errors

+- Sometimes, errors may occur when handling requests or rendering templates.
+Django provides some built-in error pages for common errors such as 404 (page not found) or 500 (internal server error).
+- We can customize these error pages by creating templates named `404.html` or `500.html` in the `templates` folder of the project (not the app).
+- We can also use the `DEBUG` setting in the `settings.py` file to control whether to show detailed error messages or not.
+When `DEBUG` is `True`, Django will show a traceback and a debug toolbar for errors.
+When `DEBUG` is `False`, Django will show the custom error pages if they exist, or the default ones otherwise.